UniversalDependencies/docs/treebanks/pcm_nsc/index.md

 </ul>

 <ul>
-<li>Out of the above, 7 lemmas occurred sometimes as AUX and sometimes as VERB: be, dey, do, go, have, make, must</li>
+<li>Out of the above, 10 lemmas occurred sometimes as AUX and sometimes as VERB: be, con, dey, do, fit, gats, go, have, make, must</li>
 </ul>

 <ul>